Tagline: In for the ride of his life.

 15 | 1hr 44min | Action, Comedy

 Whatever happened to Eddie Murphy?
 For those of you who recall his comedic prime you will remember a man of great wit and enthusiasm, a star attraction who sold out arenas with his cutting edge act of irresistible profanity.
-So unique was Murphy’s off-the-cuff style it was inevitable that he would follow idol and mentor Richard Pryor into the movie world, and in spite of his explicit repertoire he would receive two Emmy and three Golden Globe nominations during the 1980s, starring in such classics as 48 Hrs, Trading Places and Coming to America.
+So unique was Murphy’s off-the-cuff style it was inevitable that he would follow idol and mentor Richard Pryor into the movie world, and despite his explicit repertoire he would receive two Emmy and three Golden Globe nominations during the 1980s, starring in such classics as 48 Hrs, Trading Places and Coming to America.

 Murphy is perhaps most fondly remembered as Axel Foley, the streetwise Detroit cop whose trip to Beverly Hills to investigate the murder of a childhood friend resulted in Murphy translating several of his Saturday Night Live characters into one crowd-pleasing performance.
 The Beverly Hills Cop screenplay was originally written for Sylvester Stallone, an action stalwart who quit the project having tried to turn it into a straight-up action flick, leading to the last minute recruitment of Murphy.
 The actor’s comic turn revolutionised the genre, adding the kind of comedic edge that would become the norm as the decade progressed.